Part One: Education

 “Inglis!” the Chancellor called as he glanced over his notes.
 “Inglis, hurry up, will you!”

 “Hello, Leilo," came the voice at the door.
 The Chancellor recognised it immediately.
 Slowly, he stood from his chair and turned to face the voice.
-A tall and thin boy stood in the doorway, no older than twenty-five, with messy red hair and piercing dark eyes.
-He was dressed in plain traveller’s clothes, though his trousers and shirt were too short, and he carried a painted Duplex Bow.
+A tall and thin man stood in the doorway, no older than twenty-five, with messy red hair and piercing dark eyes.
+He was dressed in plain traveller’s clothes, though his trousers and shirt were too short.
+He carried a painted Duplex Bow.

-“Bold of you to come this close to the Valley," Leilo spat.
+“Bold of you to come this close to the Valley," Leilo said.
 “You should not be here, deserter."

-“There’s nowhere I should be," the boy responded contemptuously.
+“There’s nowhere I should be," the man responded contemptuously.
 “You however, should not be here either."

 Chancellor Leilo swallowed his fear, gripping his chair for support.
 He had scores of years on this boy - perhaps he could not fight, but there was no honour in being afraid.